 - Once you decide that certain tasks can be delegated and it’s worth it financially to hand them off, decide how to do it.
 Should you hire, outsource, or barter?

 - Consider bartering.
-This is when you exchange (your) goods or services for goods or services to be provided to you.
+This is when you exchange your goods or services rather than money.

-- Well, that’s it!
 You’ve reached the end of this small business startup guide.
-I hope this will help you consider important issues that must be addressed when starting or thinking of starting your own business.
-You may want to return to this guide periodically as you go through the various stages of starting your own business.
+I hope this will help you consider important issues that must be addressed when starting your own business.

 To Your Success!